SonyaMoisset/Pluralsight_Training/javascript.md

 COMPLETED | 21/12/2015

 - Handlebars: An Introduction
-- Building Blocks fo Handlebars
+- Building Blocks for Handlebars
 - Harnessing the Power of Helpers
 - Beyond the Basics